-- 10 Wildlife Values Scrapbook (SF162) Make a scrapbook about the various values of wildlife.
-This would include aesthetic, scientific, commercial, game, genetic, and/or ecological.
-One resource would be the Wildlife Conservation project booklet (4-H 125). - 11 Wildlife Arts (SF163) The purpose of this class is to allow artistic exhibits that contain educational information about conservation and wildlife.
-Examples might include paintings, photographs, wood carvings, painted duck decoys, or songs or poems written by the exhibitor.
+- 10 Wildlife Values Scrapbook (SF162) Make a scrapbook about the values of wildlife.
+Value could include aesthetic, scientific, commercial, game, genetic, and/or ecological topics. - 11 Wildlife Arts (SF163) The purpose of this class is to allow artistic exhibits that contain educational information about conservation and wildlife.
+Examples might include paintings, photographs, wood carvings, painted duck decoys, or songs or poems written by the 4-H member.
 Entries must be appropriate for fair display and no larger than 24" x 24".
 For example, paintings or photographs should be displayed in notebook format or mounted on a sturdy display panel.
 All entries must include a title and brief explanation of the purpose or message (what is the exhibit meant to show).